Jesus-Gonzalez/jeecommerce/README.md

 Every library (but Stripe) is available at Debian repositories.

+# How am I developing?

+I'm using the latest Eclipse IDE: Neon release.

+I'm also using Atom in order to write HTML/CSS/Javascript.

+I use pgadmin3 to manage databases, run test queries and fast-edit tables/constraints/etc

+I'm using PostgreSQL 9.5 as DBMS and OpenJDK 8.

+All of this under Debian 9 Stretch in both my laptop and desktop computer.
+Sometimes I use Ubuntu 16.04 Xenial as well.

 # Work in progress ...

 As I'm writting this, I'm still developing the project, and I can say it's not a stable project at all, it's under active development nowadays.